-Author Notes: Back in May, I made them as a condiment for the Ultimate Naz Burger.
-Since then, they’ve become a family staple.
-We use them on everything for breakfast, lunch or dinner.
-They can be a nice addition to simple eggs, add a bright zing to any salad or sandwich, and their tangy goodness offers a balanced compliment to anything rich or sweet (i.e. roasted butternut squash or a creamy soup).
+Looking for a new condiment for summer time burgers, I started experimenting with fun pickling ideas, and these pickled onions have become a family favorite ever since.
+We use them on everything!
+They work with countless dishes.
+Pickled onions can be a nice addition to tacos, simple eggs, or, add a bright zing to salads and sandwiches.
+Their tangy goodness offers a balanced compliment to anything rich or sweet as well (i.e. roasted butternut squash or a creamy soup).

-Instructions are below, but you basically slice the onions and submerge in a bath of vinegar, sugar and salt.
-After some experimentation, I've come up with the perfect ratio of those elements.
+Full instructions are below, but you basically slice onions and submerge in a bath of vinegar, water, sugar and salt.
+After some experimentation, I've come up with a balanced ratio of these elements.
 You don't want the end result to be too sour, sweet or salty.

-After you put everything together, refrigerate for 3-4 hours.
-But honestly, it starts tasting pretty darn good in about an hour.
-You can add aromatics like garlic, thyme and peppercorns if that tickles your fancy.
-But this simple 4 ingredient version will be hit without the extras. —Basil and Roses
+This is a quick pickle recipe so it comes together "quickly."
+Within about 20-30 minutes it starts tasting pretty darn good.
+You can add aromatics like garlic, thyme and peppercorns if you like, but this simple 4 ingredient version will just as great without the extras. —Basil and Roses

-- In a separate bowl combine vinegar, salt & sugar and mix until dissolved.
+In a separate bowl combine vinegar, water, salt & sugar and mix until dissolved.

 Pour liquid over the onions in the jar and let sit at room temperature for approximately 30 minutes.